jessstapley/QTL-mapping-Z.-tritici/RNAseq_analysis.md

 # RNAseq, DEG and topGO analysis
-This document contains a step-by-step account of how we analyzed the RNA seq data, performed a differential gene expression analysis and topGO analysis.
-Here we have provided examples of code for each step.
+This document contains a step-by-step account of how I analyzed the RNA seq data and performed a differential gene expression analysis.
+Here I have provided examples of code for each step.
 The code chunks will not run automatically "as is" it will need to be edited by the user.

-List of the software used (not including all dependencies) star v2.5.3a, cufflinks v2.1.1, R v3.6.0

 ## Check RNA sequence read quality with ```fastqc```
 Example code